uinb/galois/README.md

 galois -c galois.toml
 ```

 Galois is now waiting for the incoming events and execute.
 Before you can execute orders, you need to issue a new pair and create a mysql table to receive the matching result outputs.
+The `UserId` is hex format of `H256` with a mandatory `0x` prefix when `fusotao` is disabled.

 ```
 # create a table to receive outputs from galois, 100 and 101 represent the base currency code and the quote currency code.